zaidNsour/LearnTech/README.md

 ## Features

 - **Account Creation**: Effortlessly create accounts to access platform features.

 - **Explore Courses & Topics**: Browse through a diverse catalog of courses on various topics.

 - **Search Courses**: Quickly find the courses that suit your learning goals.

 - **Leave Reviews**: Share your thoughts and reviews on courses to help other learners.

 - **View Instructor Profiles**: View detailed profiles of instructors.

 - **Reset Password**: Convenient password recovery via email.

 - **Register for Courses**: Easily enroll in courses and gain access to course content.

 - **Course Content Access**: View course units and lessons in a simple and convenient manner.

 - **Add/Delete/Modify Units & Lessons**: Instructors have full control over their course content.

-- **Managing Data**: Access admin dashboards for managing the data in the site, including instructors and courses.
+- **Managing Data**: Access admin dashboards for managing the data in the site, including instructors, courses and more.

 ### Prerequisites